 The Vega of an option indicates how much, theoretically at least, the price of the option will change as the volatility of the underlying asset changes.

-Vega is quoted to show the theoretical price change for every 1 percentage point change in volatility.
+Vega is quoted to show the theoretical price change of the option for every 1 percentage point change in volatility.
 For example, if the theoretical price is 2.5 and the Vega is showing 0.25, then if the volatility moves from 20% to 21% the theoretical price will increase to 2.75.

-Note: like the Gamma, Vega is the same value for calls and puts.
+Like Gamma, Vega is the same for both call and put options.